 The Evil Dead

 The Evil Dead is a 1981 American supernatural horror film directed by Sam Raimi.
-The film follows the vacation of five college students in an isolated cabin in the woods.
-After playing a strange unknown audio tape, they release a legion of demons and spirits with the group suffering from demonic possession creating chaos.
+The film follows the vacation of five college students in an isolated cabin in the woods, After playing a strange unknown audio tape, they release a legion of demons and spirits with the group suffering from demonic possession creating chaos.
 The success of this film and its legacy can be witnessed by the fact that there was 2 sequels and reboot released in the Evil Dead film franchise as well as several video games, comic books, and a TV series.
+The Evil Dead is one of the Best Hollywood Horror Movies of All The time.

 Another horror franchise film that makes it to our list of best Hollywood horror films is the 2011 American supernatural horror film Insidious.
 The film is about a couple played by Patrick Wilson and Rose Byrne, whose son goes into a comatose state and becomes a vessel for ghosts in an astral dimension who wants to take over his body to live once again.
 However, the father Patrick Wilson takes the help of demonologists to get his son back by using his ability to astral project.
 Whether he is successful to save his son or not forms the rest of the film.